What is a Safety Management System?

 - the availability and suitability of ways to eliminate or minimise the risk

 What is a Safety Management System and why do I need one?

-The Point to Point Transport Commission will rely on details in your Safety Management System to determine whether your business is meeting its legal obligation to provide the safest possible service.
+The Point to Point Transport Commissioner will rely on details in your Safety Management System to determine whether your business is meeting its legal obligation to provide the safest possible service.

 For more details about safety standards please visit the following pages: